jkimlab/PCNVBrowser/CNV_calling_pipelines/Readme.md

 #### **Input**

-- bamfile_path: Directory path containing `.bam`, `.bai` files
-    All BAM files from the same population were placed in a single directory and processed together.
+- bamfile_path: Directory path containing `.BAM`, `.BAI` files (All BAM files from the same population were placed in a single directory and processed together.)
 - output_file: Name of the output file
-- sex: "female" or "male"
+- sex: Sex information of input samples ("female" or "male")
-- WL:
+- WL: Window length

 #### **Output**